njugunaemilly/PythonScripting/README.md

 ## PythonScripting
-This is a script python used to scrap data and the data saved to an Excel file.
+This is a script python used to scrape data and the data saved to an Excel file.

 ---